Skip to main content

 2. Create an IAM Permission Policy

 Create an IAM policy that gives the Humm sync role access to the bucket.
-Replace <YOUR_BUCKET_NAME> with your bucket name:
+Replace YOUR_BUCKET_NAME and YOUR_GLUE_ACCOUNT_ID

 {